AliceTsDa/3rd-Semester/README.md

 # 3rd-Semester
-This is all the code I wrote during my second semester of college for the class of Object Oriented Programming.
+This is all the code I wrote during my third semester of college for the class of Object Oriented Programming.